henryjameslau/henryjameslau.github.io/_drafts/YYYY-MM-DD-collaborating-over-commuting.md

 ## The idea

 In January I was trying to get an idea off the ground around who does the same commute as you.
+I’m part of the digital content team, who are responsible for communicating our data to a broad, inquiring citizen audience.
+Our users are interested in how they fit into our statistics, hence I thought we could show their commute compared with others like them.

 I emailed some people in our policy team, that lead to another meeting with our labour market team.
 The meeting notes got circulated round to even more people.

+Separately, Vahé in our methodology division had been working on some analysis of gender differences in commute time, having found a gap in the literature regarding contributors to the gender pay gap.
+His analysis was aimed at policymakers and expert users, but the underlying data with people’s places of residence and work had links back to my idea.

-From those meeting notes, Tom Williams got in touch with Phil Leake, a data journalist in our team, to show him some work that Vahé in methodology had done looking at the gender differences in commuting distance.
+Fortunately, Tom Williams, from the labour market team and involved in our initial meeting, was aware of both strands of work.
+So he got in touch with Phil Leake, a data journalist in our team.
 Once we put those two elements together, we had the core of our idea.

 #### Takeaway 1: Putting the right people together takes multiple attempts